 Do you trust Reviews?
 We hope so, because the reviews we are receiving are terrific.
 We have a page on this site where we have copied reviews for you to check.
 You can also find lots of reviews on our Facebook page (see Facebook's Review tab, or take a look at the reviews posted on WeddingWire.com.)
-Also, there are reviews on BorrowedandBlue, plus write-ups and pictures of weddings at the farm.
 Or just do an internet search for "Wolftrap Farm Gordonsville Reviews" and chase down the latest reviews that way.

-The Pavilion is enclosed on three sides, giving an "indoor/outdoor space" effect, and features:
+The Pavilions are each enclosed on three sides, giving an "indoor/outdoor space" effect, and each feature:

 - Spacious climate-controlled restrooms, with an over-sized ladies' dressing room.
-The back door of the ladies dressing room opens to allow direct access to the new hilltop ceremony site, allowing a grand entrance.
 There are plenty of lights and mirrors in there.
-It was planned with brides and bridesmaids in mind.
+The ladies' rooms were planned with brides and bridesmaids in mind.